 Respondents.
 A comprehensive study of the HR community

 Different job titles.
-From HR Consultant to Head of HR to Learning & Development Manager to HR Business Partner
+From Head of HR to Learning & Development Manager to HR Business Partner

 Albert Ellis, CEO